jasonlau/Wordpress-User-Meta-Manager/readme.txt

 1. screenshot-1.png The User Meta Manager Home screen.

 == Changelog ==

+= 3.3.0 =
+Fixed a minor bug.
+Verified compatibility with WP 3.9

+= 3.2.9 =
+Fixed a bug in the Edit Columns process.

 = 3.2.8 =
 Fixed a bug in the Add User process.